Current source: Current-stable nonlinear implementation

 They are implemented by active electronic components (transistors) having current-stable nonlinear output characteristic when driven by steady input quantity (current or voltage).
 These circuits behave as dynamic resistors changing their present resistance to compensate current variations.
 For example, if the load increases its resistance, the transistor decreases its present output resistance (and vice versa) to keep up a constant total resistance in the circuit.

 Active current sources have many important applications in electronic circuits.
 They are often used in place of ohmic resistors in analog integrated circuits (e.g., a differential amplifier) to generate a current that depends slightly on the voltage across the load.

 The common emitter configuration driven by a constant input current or voltage and common source (common cathode) driven by a constant voltage naturally behave as current sources (or sinks) because the output impedance of these devices is naturally high.
 The output part of the simple current mirror is an example of such a current source widely used in integrated circuits.
 The common base, common gate and common grid configurations can serve as constant current sources as well.

 A JFET can be made to act as a current source by tying its gate to its source.
 The current then flowing is the I_{DSS} of the FET.
 These can be purchased with this connection already made and in this case the devices are called current regulator diodes or constant current diodes or current limiting diodes (CLD).
-Alternatively, an enhancement-mode N-channel MOSFET (metal–oxide–semiconductor field-effect transistor) could be used instead of a JFET in the circuits listed below for similar functionality.
+Alternatively, an depletion-mode N-channel MOSFET (metal–oxide–semiconductor field-effect transistor) could be used instead of a JFET in the circuits listed below for similar functionality.